 What's in a name?

 Names are personal.
 Very personal.
 We get in the habit of identifying with the sound of our name, and the written symbols that identify it.
-In many ways be become that sound, or that set of symbols.
+In many ways we become that sound, or that set of symbols.
 Mary says "I am Mary" as easily as she notes "My name is Mary."

-Very likely some of the co-workers and friends you talk to every day also have given names listed on their birth certificates in front of "their name," the one that you know.
+Very likely some of the co-workers and friends you talk to every day also have additional given names listed on their birth certificates in front of "their name," the one that you know.

 Obviously, understanding middle names isn't going to lead to a cure for cancer or become a route to world peace.

 But thinking a bit about middle given names adds a certain richness to your experiences of other people and the world we live in.
 And it might prevent you from hurting the feelings of someone you care about.
 That's all.
+That's enough.

 Andy Rooney: people with famous middle names